pars-linux/uludag/doc/en/introduction-to-translation/introduction-to-translation.rst

       .. image:: images/add-new.png

-   * Type your new file name in the field marked replacing the file name with your locale.
+   * Type your new file name in the marked field and replace the file name with your locale.
 See the image:

        **po/your_lang.po**